teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/software/Software_Dependencies.md

 - [ ] GPIO interface imports correctly
 - [ ] I2C is enabled
 - [ ] MPU6050 responds correctly
+- [ ] `src/TOF_22.py` is present and matches the tested three-sensor implementation
 - [ ] All three VL53L0X sensors initialize independently
 - [ ] XSHUT sequencing works
 - [ ] Encoder direction is correct
+- [ ] `src/drive.py` is present and matches the tested motor / steering / encoder interface
 - [ ] Encoder movement test passes
 - [ ] Steering centre and limits are verified
 - [ ] Both cameras are detected
 - [ ] Final camera mounts are secure
 - [ ] Vision calibration matches field lighting
 - [ ] Body exclusion matches the current camera geometry
+- [ ] `src/openvision.py` is present for the documented Open Challenge architecture
 - [ ] Open Challenge runs with the committed source
 - [ ] Obstacle Challenge runs with the committed source
 - [ ] Parking runs with the committed source